Niltak/config_auditing/README.md

 lookup = 'access_list'
 config_search(
-    f'{lookup}_lookup',                     # File name of the configuration search f'nil_lib/templates/{lookup}.fsm',      # Requires nil_lib to be in the same folder group 'config_dump/'                          # Path for the switch configuration dump )
+    'config_dump/'                          # Path for the switch configuration dump f'nil_lib/templates/{lookup}.fsm',      # Requires nil_lib to be in the same folder group f'{lookup}_lookup',                     # File name of the configuration search )

 config_search_audit(
-    'remark --Ansible',                     # String lookup in the search output file f'configs/search/{lookup}_lookup.yml',  # Search output file to audit f'{lookup}_audit'                       # File name of the configuration search contains=False                          # String is not found
+    'remark --Ansible',                     # Keyword lookup in the search output file f'configs/search/{lookup}_lookup.yml',  # Search output file to audit f'{lookup}_audit'                       # File name of the configuration search contains=False                          # String is not found